PrivaLog: a privacy-aware logic programming language: Generation of a SecreC program

-The bags of possible valuations of $y_i$ obtained by different rules are eventually put together into one bag.
-To convert a bag to a set, the solutions are first de-duplicated.
-The bit $b$ should be taken into account in the uniqueness, since we do not want to occasionally remove a solution with $b = 1$ and leave the solution with $b = 0$.
-Due to privacy reasons, the duplicate solutions cannot be eliminated immediately, but instead we set $b = 0$ for the solutions that should be eliminated.
-Finally, only those solutions for which $b = 1$ should be published to the client.
-For this, all solutions are first shuffled (together with their satisfiability bits), and then the shuffled satisfiability bits are declassified, i.e. become visible to the computing parties.
-Shuffling is needed to conceal the initial positions of satisfiable solutions.
+$\stransfunc$ converts each clause $C_j$ to a SecreC function.
+The bounded arguments of $C_j$ will be function inputs (denoted $x_i$), and free arguments will be function outputs (denoted $y_i$).
+The function first collects all extensional predicates called inside the rule body, and takes the cross product of corresponding database tables.
+This results in a number $m$ of potential non-deterministic inputs.
+It uses $\stransfunf$ and $\stransfune$ to convert the rule body to a sequence of SecreC statements.
+These statements compute two kinds of outputs.
+Firstly, there is a boolean vector $b$ of length $m$, which for every non-deterministic input says whether it satisfies the rule body.
+Secondly, there are vectors $y_1,\ldots,y_\ell$, each of length $m$, that contain valuations of variables $y_i$ for all $m$ potential solutions, including those that actually do not satisfy the rule.
+In general, $b$ is a private vector, so we do not see whether a particular solution is satisfiable or not.

+$\stransfunp$ constructs the main function of SecreC program which computes solutions $(b_j, y_{j1},\ldots,y_{j\ell})$ using the SecreC functions that $\stransfunc$ has generated for all $j \in \set{1,\ldots,n}$, and concatenates $y_i = y_{1i} \| \ldots \| y_{ni}$ for all $i \in \set{1,\ldots,\ell}$ to get the bag of all possible solutions (some solutions may repeat).
+It also concatenates $b = b_1 \| \ldots \| b_n$ to keep track of satisfiability of these solutions.
+To convert a bag to a set, the solutions need to be deduplicated.
+This is done without revealing locations of duplicate solutions (due to privacy reasons), so a privacy-preserving deduplication does not remove any solutions, but just updates the private vector $b$ and sets satisfiability bit to $0$ for duplicate solutions.
+All solutions are then shuffled (together with $b$), and the shuffled bits $b$ are declassified, i.e. become visible to the computing parties.
+Shuffling conceals the initial order of $b$.
 Only those solutions for which $b = 1$ are published to the client.

-The semantics of resulting SecreC program is defined as the set of valuations of $(y_1,\ldots,y_m)$ that are output to the client, i.e. for which $b = 1$.
-We assume that the derivation order does not matter for the semantics.
-The latter is fine for Datalog, but we note that the order in which solutions are derived may be important for Prolog.
-We prove that the set of returned solution is the dame for the initial PrivaLog program and the resulting SecreC program.
+Semantics of the SecreC program is defined as the set of these solutions.

+The SecreC program obtained from our running example (without additional optimizations) would look as follows. \begin{small}